Case study 1: Constant growth with SUSTAIN Trout data

 axis.title=element_text(size=18,face="bold"))

-A key take-away of the function plot is the relationship to what we think of as a “reasonable growth model”.
+A key take-away of the function plot (on the left) is the relationship to what we think of as a “reasonable growth model”.
 We don’t expect constant growth rates to be realistic, at best they represent the average rate of change over a period.
 More complex models may be more realistic, but in this case study we are only interested in different mechanisms of size dependence, we do not use environmental covariates for example.

 SUSTAIN trout data